Lazarus, Forensic Pathology of the Bible

 Lazarus is a man of the new testament, living in the time of Jesus Christ in the city of Bethany.
-He was the brother of two of Christ's followers, sisters Mary and Martha.
-Bethany sat less than 2 miles south of Jerusalemn in Israel.
-The story of Lazarus' death and Christ's raising from the dead, is depicted in John 11:1-45.
+He was the brother of two of Christ’s followers, sisters Mary and Martha.
+Bethany sat less than 2 miles south of Jerusalem in Israel.
+The story of Lazarus’ death and Christ’s rising from the dead, is depicted in John 11:1-45.

-What are the details of Lazarus' illness and subsequent reapearance.
+What are the details of Lazarus’ illness and subsequent reappearance?

 As only a physician would, when I read this story I ask what disease Lazarus suffered from, did Lazarus truly die or was he just ill, and therefore only healed of his illness.
 The following discusses this story in a manner that might fit nicely in a Clinical Pathologic Conference such as those reported in the New England Journal of Medicine.

 Lazarus did not die suddenly as Jesus was sent word that he was sick, implying some length of illness (v 11:3).
 Therefore, he had a progressive illness which led to a mortal condition.
 This progressive illness could be from an overwhelming infection such as pneumonia or a plague-like illness.
 The infection leads to sepsis (infection in the bloodstream) and the syndrome of septic shock, systemic collapse, and death.

 Septic Shock is the end result of overwhelming infection.
 In addition, in death due to chronic illness such as cancer, it is a very common final pathway leading to death.
 The mechanisms of septic shock or sepsis are very complicated but three major effects of overwhelming infection lead to septic shock and subsequent death.